Bike numbers in Western Australia:

 According to the Participation in Exercise, Recreation and Sport Survey 2004 Annual Report by the Federal Parliament's Standing Committee on Recreation and Sport, the public cycling participation rates across Australia in 2004 were: Australian Capital Territory 16.2%, New South Wales 9.1%, Northern Territory 17.8%, Queensland 9.6%, South Australia 9%, Tasmania 9.7%, Victoria 11.6%, Western Australia 13.8%.
 Two years later in 2006, the Premier's Physical Activity Taskforce (PDF 548KB) suggests the number of adult recreational and transport cyclists in Western Australia had dropped to 13.1%.

-Census data shows the percentage of people in the Perth Statistical Division of Western Australia who ride a bicycle to work fell from 1.3% in 1991 (pre helmet law) to 1% in 2006.
+Census data show the percentage of people in the Perth Statistical Division of Western Australia who ride a bicycle to work fell from 1.3% in 1991 (pre helmet law) to 1% in 2006.
 The results from four Census counts were:

 1991 - 1.3%